 The saddest thing about all of this is that it’s really hard to remember this.
 And I’m about to tell a story, which is truly embarrassing for me, but I think important.
 I gave this talk at Facebook not so long ago to about a hundred employees.
 And a couple of hours later, there was a young woman who works there sitting outside my little desk, and she wanted to talk to me.
 I said, okay, and she sat down, and we talked.

 And she said, “I learned something today.
 I learned that I need to keep my hand up.”

 I said, “What do you mean?”
 She said, “Well, you’re giving this talk, and you said you were going to take two more questions.
 And I had my hand up with lots of other people, and you took two more questions.
 And I put my hand down, and I noticed all the women put their hand down, and then you took more questions, only from the men.”

-Studies show that households with equal earning and equal responsibility also have half the divorce rate.
-And if that wasn’t good enough motivation for everyone out there, they also have more — how shall I say this on this stage? — they know each other more in the biblical sense as well.
+Studies show that households with equal earnings and equal responsibility also have half the divorce rate.
+And if that wasn’t good enough motivation for everyone out there, they also have more.
+How shall I say this on this stage?
+They know each other more in the biblical sense as well.